IgorMarques/evaluation_test_for_candidates/FRONTEND.md

   A survivor must have a *name*, *age*, *gender*, *last location (latitude, longitude)* and *inventory*.

-  The survivor inventory can have: **water**, **food**, **medication** e **ammunition**.
+  The survivor inventory can have: **water**, **food**, **medication** and **ammunition**.

   The interface is expected to have a list of the possible itens to add to the inventory, as well as a map to assign the last location (initially with the current location of the survivor).
 An intuitive and pratical interface ensure the security of the members of your group.

 - **Update survivor location**:

   Survivors must have the ability to update their last location.
-When added to the database, a survivor will receive a unique identification on the system.
-Using that identification the survivors must be able to search for themselves on the system and update the last location in a pratical way.
+When added to the database, a survivor will receive a unique identification from the system.
+Using that identification the survivors must be able to search for themselves and update the last location in a pratical way.

 - **Flag survivor as infected**: